mcgivrer/minimal/docs/docs/chapter-06-add_physic.md

 ![The acceleration, the spedd and the gravity are used as parameters in physic computation](https://docs.google.com/drawings/d/e/2PACX-1vS1mK0tLz4VBBNbMNIJxtHGTymADBu7emdwWDRA5RIwxEnJQ0DcOFqP4uCc7lFwj77qbLl3Ntm9tzbO/pub?w=549&h=362 "The acceleration, the speed and the gravity are used as parameters in physic computation")

-The previous diagram try to illustre the mathematics vectors we will apply to this Entity named "player".
+The previous diagram tries to illustrate the mathematics vectors we will apply to this Entity named "player."

 But let's dive into some mathematics.